gmalim/NBA_analysis/README.md

 ## Predictions for 2018

-#### NBA All-Stars (based on 2010-2018 data):
+#### NBA All-Stars 2018, based on 2010-2018 data:

-The NBA All-Stars for 2018, ordered according to the median predicted probability score over all models and compared to the actual NBA All-Star selection in 2018:
+The NBA All-Stars for 2018, in order of the median predicted probability score over all models and compared to the actual NBA All-Star selection in 2018:

 - Western Conference: